ChrisBuilds/terminaltexteffects/docs/showroom.md

     ```
     --starting-color (XTerm [0-255] OR RGB Hex [000000-ffffff])
-                        Color of the characters before they start to burn. (default: 837373)
+                        Color of the characters before they start to burn. (default: Color Code: 837373 Color
+                        Appearance: █████)
     --burn-colors (XTerm [0-255] OR RGB Hex [000000-ffffff]) [(XTerm [0-255] OR RGB Hex [000000-ffffff]) ...]
-                        Colors transitioned through as the characters burn. (default: ('ffffff', 'fff75d', 'fe650d', '8A003C', '510100'))
+                        Colors transitioned through as the characters burn. (default: (Color('ffffff'),
+                        Color('fff75d'), Color('fe650d'), Color('8A003C'), Color('510100')))
+    --smoke-chance (0 <= float(n) <= 1)
+                        Chance a given character will produce smoke while burning.
+Use 0 for no smoke. (default: 0.2)
     --final-gradient-stops (XTerm [0-255] OR RGB Hex [000000-ffffff]) [(XTerm [0-255] OR RGB Hex [000000-ffffff]) ...]
-                        Space separated, unquoted, list of colors for the character gradient (applied across the canvas).
+                        Space separated, unquoted, list of colors for the character gradient (applied across the
+                        canvas).
 If only one color is provided, the characters will be displayed in that color.
-                        (default: ('00c3ff', 'ffff1c'))
+                        (default: (Color('00c3ff'), Color('ffff1c')))
     --final-gradient-steps (int > 0) [(int > 0) ...]
                         Space separated, unquoted, list of the number of gradient steps to use.
-More steps will create a smoother and longer gradient animation. (default: (12,))
+More steps will create
+                        a smoother and longer gradient animation. (default: 12)
     --final-gradient-direction (diagonal, horizontal, vertical, radial)
                         Direction of the final gradient. (default: Direction.VERTICAL)

-    Example: terminaltexteffects burn --starting-color 837373 --burn-colors ffffff fff75d fe650d 8a003c 510100 --final-gradient-stops 00c3ff ffff1c --final-gradient-steps 12
+    Example: terminaltexteffects burn --starting-color 837373 --burn-colors ffffff fff75d fe650d 8a003c 510100 --smoke-chance 0.2 --final-gradient-stops 00c3ff ffff1c --final-gradient-steps 12
     ```
 ---